swatimahadevan/Modif_Orbital/README.md

 Milestone 1: Sign In, Register, Browse Modules, Search Modules, Contact Us, Rate and Review Modules (rudimentary setup).

-Milestone 2: Rate and Review Modules Page (with fixed UI), Forum Page, Profile Page
+Milestone 2: Rate and Review Modules Page (with fixed UI),  Forum, Profile Page, Chatbot setup.

-Milestone 3: Point System, Bug-Fixing
+Milestone 3: Gamification (Purpose: Will act as an incentive to encourage users to explore and participate in the features offered, making it a better experience for the rest of the users as well), System testing and Bug-fixing (Purpose: Ensure quality experience).

 Tech Stack: